 The mountain nomads – the Wakhi and Kirghiz – survive the lengthy and brutal winter thanks to their herds of yaks and sheep that provide them with milk and cheese, wool for warmth and dung for the fire.
 In summer, they welcome traders into their yurt homes and – more recently – intrepid tourists who hire pack animals to explore the region.

 Still, I admit to being a little anxious about coming across post-conflict hostility.
-Instead I found humble, warm and generous people who survive at the outer edge of human habitation on nothing but their ingenuity.
+Instead I found humble and hospitable people who survive at the outer edge of human habitation on nothing but their ingenuity.

 The Secret Compass motto is “achieving the extraordinary” and the extraordinary is not found in convenient places as co-founder and ex British Army officer, Tom Bodkin, explains.